+1 (506) 500-5957 sales@monovm.com

 List of content you will read in this article:

-We all utilise the internet every day, whether for work, school, or just casual browsing.
+We all utilize the internet every day, whether for work, school or just casual browsing.
 We normally use internet browsers like Firefox or Google Chrome to view various websites.
 However, occasionally you might get the ERR_SSL_Protocol_Error when attempting to access a certain website.

 Depending on your browser, the error message on your screen may differ, but it will probably mention the SSL Protocol.
 You won't be able to access the website because of this issue.